kwigbo/GBA-Consolizer/Steps/Step4.md

 **[< -- Go Back](../README.md)**

-**Choose a version to print and install the brass inserts if that is the version you are printing.**
+**Choose a version to print and install the brass inserts/pre-tap the holes.**

 ## Files